 Such a device will not emit high heat and thus is safe for use in close proximity.

 I personally use a PlatinumLED BioMax red light panel that shines both 660nm Red Light and 850nm NIR light (though can you select which light is operating).
-Be sure to use discount code ALEX to save on these panels.
+Be sure to use the discount code given to you after clicking that link HERE to save on these panels.

 But what about the FIR light?
 Easy - get a quality infrared sauna that doesn't' emit any NIR light.